KelvinHere/boutique_ado_v1/README.md

 - Temp stop heroku from collecting static files when we deploy
     - `heroku config:set DISABLE_COLLECTSTATIC=1 --app boutique-ado-kelvinhere`
 - Add hostname of the heroku app to "ALLOWED_HOSTS" in settings.py

+- initialise heoku git `heroku git:remote -a boutique-ado-kelvinhere`
+- push to heroku `git push heroku master`
+- Link to github auto deploy if you want

+- Goto a django secret key generator and generate a key, add this to heroku > config vars as SECRET_KEY